 Many individuals feel as though their life has been put on hold during their illness and reintegrating back into an age appropriate life can feel very daunting.
 We seek to provide individuals with these skills in order to promote recovery and reduce the risk of relapse.

-We're here to help.
-If you would like to enquire about private treatment from a psychologist, psychiatrist, dietician or therapist for an Eating Disorder at The Fitzrovia Psychology Clinic, please do not hesitate to get in touch to arrange an assessment.
+We’re here to help.
+If you would like to enquire about private treatment from a psychologist, psychiatrist, dietician or therapist for an Eating Disorder at the Fitzrovia Psychology Clinic, please contact us to arrange an assessment.